smbowler/catstagram/CSS/README.md

         * Images are the same width
         * There is space under each caption
         * All content is centered
-    images are centered
+    * Images are centered
-    * Make sure there are semi-colons at the end of each property
+    * There are semi-colons at the end of each property
     * All TODOs are complete